-&lt;sup>2 Includes fee accruals and other payables.
+2 Includes fee accruals, other payables and derivative liabilities.

-&lt;sup>3 Information presented as non-consolidated.
-The Net Asset Value represents the capital of the Company which includes the Net Asset Value of the US\$ Equity Shares.
+3 The NAV represents the capital of the Company which includes the NAV of the US\$ Equity Shares.
 Numbers may not sum due to rounding.

-&lt;sup>4Ongoing charges ratio calculated in accordance with guidance issued by the AIC as the total of the investment management fee and administrative expenses divided by average NAV throughout the year.
+4Ongoing charges ratio calculated in accordance with guidance issued by the AIC as the total of the investment management fee and administrative expenses divided by the average Net Asset Value throughout the year.

-&lt;sup>5Source: Manager, Bloomberg as at 30 June 2018.
+5Source: Manager, Bloomberg as at 30 June 2019.